tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 their managers), should expunge it from their brains so fast that it dislodges all the neighboring bad ideas that nested nearby.

-Don't ship a feature you know is broken, it will just upset your users when they realize it doesn't work.
-Instead, cut the broken feature from the release until it works; i.e. reduce the scope.
-Don't ship a 1/2 broken feature.
-Instead, you cut the parts that don't work and ship only the 1/2 that does work;
+Do not _sacrifice quality_ by shipping a feature you know is broken.
+There is no upside, but plenty of downside.
+It will only upset your users when they realize it doesn't work.
+Instead, delay the feature's release; i.e. reduce the scope.
+In practice this can take many forms: delay the whole release, continue the release but with that feature removed, or hiding the feature behind a flag or UI mechanism.

-i.e. reduce the scope.
-Ideas that cutting _Quality_ can be advantageous for short-term scope, time, or resource gain are ridiculous.
-When _Quality_ is on the table, the lever you should be adjusting is scope.
+The idea that cutting _Quality_ can be advantageous for short-term gains in scope/time/resources is ridiculous.

+When someone thinks _Quality_ is on the table, the lever they should actually be adjusting is _Scope_.

 ### Delivery: The Magic Unicorn